rbtkay/INGR-Twitter/README.md

    You can toggle the display of a line by clicking on keywords from the graph. <br/>
    Hover the mouse cursor over the curve and read number of tweets using this keyword at a given date.
 6. You can delete a keyword by clicking on it form the menu over the graph.
-7. At the top right, you can access the settings or disconnect. <br/>
+7. At the top right, you can click on `Signed as ...` and access to settings and disconnection. <br/>
    Click on settings.
 You can modify your username, email address, Twitter login and password. <br/>
 8. Log out and login with your new username and password.
 9. You can return to the settings page and delete your account.